The Real Cost of a Late ETD & How to Change Strategy

 1. Confirm POs Early

 Delays often start with a late green light.
-Confirm orders early so suppliers can plan properly.
+Provide orders early so suppliers can plan properly and get suppliers to confirm orders on time.
 It gives everyone more room to breathe and fewer chances for bottlenecks later.

 2. Track Milestones

-Break each order into clear production milestones.
+Break each order into clear production milestones and provide your supplier with proper tools in order for them to keep you up to date.
 You’ll catch issues earlier, and still have time to adjust.

 3. Keep Communication Tight

-Have a conversation regularly with your suppliers.
+Keep communication with your suppliers tight.
 If a trim is late or a machine breaks, you want to hear about it before it becomes your problem.

 4. Use One Source of Truth

 If updates are scattered across emails and spreadsheets, something will get missed.
-Use a platform that keeps everything in timelines, changes, and convos in one place.
+Implement a platform that keeps your data up to date, order changes, and convos in one place.